Eki-Net Mobile Ticket Quick Guide

 Using eTickets

 Apple Pay Wallet and Suica App do not have any of your mobile ticket information and you do not need to launch an app to use eTickets or Ticketless.
-Just get on your train.
+Just tap through the gate and get on your train.

 Using Ticketless